XRPLF/xrpl-dev-portal/websocket_api.md

 ### Commandline ###

 The commandline interface connects to the same service as the JSON-RPC one, so the public servers and server configuration are the same.
-By default, `rippled` connects to the local instance; however, you can specify the server to connect to with the `--rpc-ip` commandline argument.
+By default, `rippled` connects to the local instance; however, you can specify the server to connect to in the configuration file or with the `--rpc-ip` commandline argument.
 For example:

 ```
 rippled --rpc_ip=s1.ripple.com:51234 server_info